aigerabae/chip_seq_workflow/tutorial.md

 Output:
 - lmo2_peaks_annotation.tsv – with annotation (main!)
 - lmo2_peaks_annstats.tsv (from -annStats) – with annotation stats (a summary table of counts/percentages by annotation category and distance bins (e.g., how many peaks in promoters, introns, intergenic, within ±1 kb of TSS, etc.).)
+In the annStat files, the enrichment of features in the peaks, log2(obs/exp), is reported.
+If this number is positive, the observed number is higher than expected.
+The significance of the enrichment is reported as raw log p-values.
+The sign of the raw log p-value should be negative.
+As there are 12 annotation categories tested, we should apply a multiple testing correction.

 - lmo2_peaks_homer.out - log: progress, genome loading, numbers of peaks processed, warnings (e.g., unmapped chromosomes), parameter echo, any errors.

+GO and KEGG enrichment saved in R file in this directory